Virtual-Finland-Development/infrastructure/README.md

 ## CI/CD pipeline authentication

 For the CI/CD pipeline to be able to provision resources to AWS, it needs to be authenticated.
 This is done by using the OpenID Connect (OIDC) provider in AWS IAM.

-Instructions for setting up the GitHub workflow authentication can be found in the [./README-cicd-setup.md](./README-cicd-setup.md) file.
+Instructions for setting up the GitHub workflow can be found in the [./README-cicd-setup.md](./README-cicd-setup.md) file.

 ## Development guide